 Well, now you know.

-The one person who did seem to know something about China was Dr Leah-Nani Alconel, who talked about China’s incredible investment in space exploration technology.
+The one person who did seem to know something about China was Dr Leah-Nani Alconcel, who talked about China’s incredible investment in space exploration technology.
 This is pertinent to my recent post about non-white SF: China is putting lots of money, training and resource into space science.
 SF authors, take note.
-You’ll be shocked to know that unlike everyone else making sweeping statements about China, Dr Alconel – who gave specific examples from her own experience of talking to Chinese scientists – is not white.
+You’ll be shocked to know that unlike everyone else making sweeping statements about China, Dr Alconcel – who gave specific examples from her own experience of talking to Chinese scientists – is not white.

 In a panel on Saturday about fantastic landscapes, the panellists started talking about London and how it can seem both real and science fictional.
 However, when one panellist started describing Lima (a city in Peru), she talked only about how it was science fictional.
 The idea that Lima is a real city in which real people live is apparently not worthy of comment.
 (This same panellist also described her book, in which there are very poor people and very rich people, and said the poor people are happy with their lives and even look down on the rich people.)